mdibenedetto/task-manager/server/readme.txt

         - https://docs.mongodb.com/manual/mongo/
         - sudo mkdir -p /data/db
         - do: cd {mongoFolder}/
-        - Firstly run: ./bin/mongod
+        - Firstly run: ./bin/mongod  with admin privilege
-        - Secondly run: ./bin/mongo
+        - Secondly run: ./bin/mongo with admin privilege.
+In this instance you can run MONGO INSTRCTIONSUS
         - Connect to db test by shell: mongo ds131729.mlab.com:31729/node-db-test -u node -p node
         - Tips: if you have problem of connection try to update [mongoose] with latest version
    - download PostMan